imantse/WARP-GUIDES/webpack/webpack-guide.md

 Inspect how `assets/site.js` changes based on whether `NODE_ENV` is set to `production`.

-## Webpack CSS loaders so that CSS/SCSS can be required in js
+## Webpack CSS loaders so that CSS/SCSS can be required in JavaScript

 ### node-sass